Three Italian white wines to buy for special occasions

 Vernaccia di San Gimignano is Tuscany’s jewel.
-This native variety produces delicate white wines featuring beautiful floral and fruit aromas that are matched with a savory character.
+This native variety produces delicate white wines featuring beautiful floral and fruit aromas matched with a savory character.

 6. Castelli di Jesi and Matelica

-Marche’s premier white wines are made from the versatile Verdicchio grape in the winegrowing areas of Castelli di Jesi and Matelica.
+Marche's premier white wines are made from the versatile Verdicchio grape in the wine-growing areas of Castelli di Jesi and Matelica.
 The best wines of Castelli di Jesi are textured, full-bodied wines capable of aging.
-The Matelica growing district is cooler and produces wines with higher acidity and amplified citrus and mineral notes that also age well.
+The Matelica growing district is more relaxed and produces wines with higher acidity and amplified citrus and mineral notes that also age well.

-Soave is among the Veneto region’s best known wines and for good reason.
+Soave is among the Veneto region's best-known wines, and for a good reason.
 Based on the Garganega grape, these wines range from light and fruity quaffs to intensely aromatic and richly textured versions.
-The appellation’s classico zone in particular is known for distinctive wines of character.
+The appellation's Classico zone, in particular, is known for distinctive wines of character.

 Three Italian white wines to buy on the hottest day of the year

-There are many times when the best wine for the moment is not necessarily the “best” wine you have.
-The hottest days of summer definitely prove this theory.
-When the thermostat rises, few things refresh as well as a crisp, citrusy and mineral Italian white wine.
+There are many times when the best wine for the moment is not necessarily the "best" wine you have.
+The hottest days of summer prove this theory.
+However, when the thermostat rises, some things refresh, including a crisp, citrusy, mineral Italian white wine.

 Frascati hails from Lazio and lies just to the south of Rome.
-This light-bodied and refreshing wine quenches the thirst of patrons of the capital city’s cafés.
+This light-bodied and refreshing wine quench patrons' thirst in the capital city's cafés.

-Native to the Marche region, the recently re-discovered Pecorino is quickly becoming one of Italy’s hottest white wines.
-Producing structured wines with high acidity, Pecorino’s herbal-citrus notes are reminiscent of Sauvignon Blanc.
+Native to the Marche region, the recently re-discovered Pecorino is quickly becoming one of Italy's hottest white wines.
+Pecorino's herbal-citrus notes are reminiscent of Sauvignon Blanc, producing structured wines with high acidity.

-Orvieto is Umbria’s best-known white wine.
-Though the appellation produces a wide range of styles and quality levels, at the most basic, these wines are pleasantly bracing and refreshing.
+Orvieto is Umbria's best-known white wine.
+Though the appellation produces a wide range of styles and quality levels, these wines are pleasantly bracing and refreshing at the most basic.